ga-wdi-boston/sql-crud-assessment/README.md

 Fork and clone this repository.

-Follow the prompts in `quiz.sql` and complete each question.
-You may use any resource, other than someone else in the classroom, to help you complete the quiz.
+Follow the prompts in `assessment.sql` and complete each question.
+You may use any resource, other than someone else in the classroom, to help you complete the assessment.

-You can test your work by running `psql -f quiz.sql`.
+Test your work by running `psql -f assessment.sql`.

 Commit and push your changes.